 Blind (Score)

-Refers to someone’s score when they are absent from a session, only really used in league bowling.
+Refers to someone’s score when absent from a session; only used in league bowling.

 Boards